Maudi84/static_mf/_posts/2022-10-12-introducing-me.md

 title: My Introduction
 ---

 Hi my name is Maurice.
 I am a software professional and a hardware enthusiast.
-I made this website because I have recently graduated from UC Santa Cruz with a B.S in Computer Science and needed a way to showcase my projects, experience, and skills.
+I've created this website because I have recently graduated from UC Santa Cruz with a B.S in Computer Science and needed a way to showcase my projects, experience, and skills.
+I am a big advocate and forever student of web development, databases, and distributed systems.

 I am also currently enrolled in the Master's of Computer Science program at UC Santa Cruz and may possibly be posting research projects here in the near future as well.